 Having a Telehealth Service Agreement typically:

-• Sets out your responsibilities to clarify exactly what you will and won’t do as a telehealth service provider
+• Sets out your responsibilities to clarify exactly what you will and won’t do as a telehealth service provider;

-• Secures your payment (even online!)
+• Secures your payment (even online!), ensuring you receive proper remuneration for your services;

 What Else Do You Need?